 When you’re dealing with issues and you confide in someone, it can be very hard for them to know how to help.
 Often, the question ‘have you tried meditation?’ doesn’t help, especially for those of us who haven’t tried meditation.
 However, if you have tried meditation (more than once or twice), you’ll know that the question ‘have you tried meditation?’ isn’t so annoying after all.
 The fact is that it does help and there’s scientific evidence to support it.
-We’ve written about how you can benefit from meditation, in a previous post.
+We’ve written about how you can benefit from meditation.

 We’re so used to being busy that the thought of spending time doing nothing seems almost impossible for us.
 We have restless minds and we act as though free time, is wasted time.
 We need to change our mindset and embrace the idea of doing nothing.
 Remember that by doing nothing, we’re still doing something.
 When it’s time to relax, we suddenly start to wonder if there are any new messages or emails.
 After all, someone might need our help ASAP, right?
 Wrong.
 Well, maybe right, if you’re a doctor on call or you’re a developer with a project deadline coming up.
 Either way, your time is precious.

 Where were we?
 Ah, yes, trying to relax.
 The problem is that more questions tend to surface, we are distracted.
 What’s going on on Facebook?
 What am I going to eat for dinner?
 What should I wear tomorrow?
 Are there enough toilet rolls?
 How do I look?
 Is there anything else I should be doing?